General-Purpose Mail Package

 |Official GNU Software|

-Notice that path_to_mailbox is not an argument to --file (-f) option, but rather the first non-optional argument on the command line.
-Therefore, the following three invocations are equivalent:
+Notice that this argument is not an argument to the --file (-f) option itself, but rather the first non-optional argument on the command line.
+This means that any number of additional options are allowed between the --file option and the mailbox file name.
+For example, the following three invocations are equivalent:

 $ mail -fin mymbox $ mail -f mymbox -in $ mail --file -in mymbox $ mail --file -i mymbox -n